Excels’ potential is well-known in the business world. In fact, Excel has grown to become arguably the most prominent, all-purpose tool available.

 Let’s go through six major uses of Excel in business, outlined below.
 Note that there is no particular order to this.

 Businesses use Excel to translate the collected data into insights and key takeaways.
-Past business performance or customer data is manipulated to make a specific decision and compare trends.
+The past business performance or customer data is manipulated to make a specific decision and compare trends.
 The data can also include website traffic, spending on supplies, product sales, expense tracking, insurance claims, etc.

 For example, a profitability report could show where the business is losing money.
 Also, different statistical trends can be analyzed and compared to forecast, plan and make key decisions.